-(a) 50 nm

-nanospheres radius and two streaking wavelengths of Ref.
+Figures 12(a) and 12(b) show quantum-mechanically calculated streaked photoemission spectra for 5-nm-radius gold nanospheres and two streaking wavelengths of Ref.
 [12].
 These two graphs are generated for the same streaking-field and XUV-pulse parameters as our corresponding classically calculated spectra in Figs. 10(b) and 10(f).
-The quantum-mechanical and classical spectra are in reasonable overall agreement, but differ with regard to the spectral distributions along the streaking traces.
+The quantummechanical and classical spectra are in reasonable overall agreement, but differ with regard to the spectral distributions along the streaking traces.
 The quantum-mechanical results show slightly larger variations in the spectrally resolved electron yield as a function of the time delay.
-The smaller delay-dependent variance in electron yield (streaking amplitude) predicted in our classical simulation is consistent with our XUV-photonenergy-independent modeling of the photoelectron release process, while the quantum-mechanical calculation in Ref.
-[12] is based on XUV-photon-energy-dependent photoemission amplitudes.
+The smaller delay-dependent variance in electron yield (streaking amplitude) predicted in our classical simulation is consistent with our XUV-photon-energy-independent modeling of the photoelectron release process, while the quantum-mechanical calculation in Ref.
+[12] is based on XUV-photon-energydependent photoemission amplitudes.